safasaeed/cse185_finalproject/README.md

 # Installation Instructions

+Currently this program runs in Jupyter Notebook.
+Local installation may work but you will need to make sure python is installed properly.

 Installation requires the `qqman` library to be installed in order to visualize plots.
 You can install these with `pip`:

 ```